ikumen/today-i-learned/posts/til/ttt-with-minimax.md

 ## How it works

 The minimax algorithm is a decision rule algorithm used for minimizing potential loss.
-It has many applications in a wide range of fields, but to keep our introduction simple we'll focus on game theory and how minimax can be used to build a stronger computer opponent in tic-tac-toe.
-Tic-tac-toe is a great game to demonstrate minimax because of the relatively small number of moves and possible outcomes.

-The idea behind minimax is easier to demonstrate visually so let's do that now with the following scenario for a tic-tac-toe game currently underway.
+It has applications in various fields, including game theory, like the tic-tac-toe demo above.
+Tic-tac-toe has a relatively small search space of possible moves and outcomes, so it will be easy to follow how minimax in tic-tac-toe and see how it works.

-Suppose we have the current game state and we are player `x` and it's our turn.
+Suppose we're in the middle of a tic-tac-toe game with the following game state, we're player `x` and it's our turn.

 ```bash
 x o x     # assume cells  0 1 2